Home / Paneer

 What is Paneer?

-Mentioned in the Vedas, dating as far back as 6000 BC of Indian Subcontinent, Paneer is a fresh cheese frequently used in South Asian Cuisine similar to queso blanco.
-Chhena or Chhana is an East Indian variant of Paneer that is eaten in the Bangla, Orissa region of India and also in the neighbouring country Bangladesh.
+Mentioned in the Vedas, dating as far back as 6000 BC of the Indian Subcontinent, Paneer is a fresh cheese frequently used in South Asian cuisine and is similar to Queso Blanco.
+Chhena or Chhana is an East Indian variant of Paneer that is eaten in the West Bengal, and Orissa regions of India and also in the neighbouring country Bangladesh.

 Offline store icon